Trainee Producer Programme

 OperaUpClose is committed to being an equal opportunities employer.
 We are particularly keen hear from people who may have been discouraged from applying for other arts internships for financial reasons.
 We encourage applications from Black, Asian and Minority Ethnic (BAME) and disabled candidates.

-We are currently not recruiting for this programme.
-We expect to be recruiting again in late 2016.
+We expect to be recruiting for this position again in spring 2017.
 To hear about this and other opportunities, please subscribe to our newsletter.

 Purpose of programme